Lieke Wevers

-Lieke Wevers (born 17 September 1991) is a Dutch artistic gymnast.
-She was the first Dutch woman to win a European title in gymnastics: at the 2015 European Games, she won the gold medal on the balance beam and was the bronze medalist with the Dutch team, in the individual all-around, and on floor exercise.
+Lieke Wevers (born 17 September 1991) is a Dutch former artistic gymnast.
+She was the first Dutch woman to win a European title in gymnastics: at the 2015 European Games, she won the gold medal on the balance beam.
+That year, she was also the bronze medalist with the Dutch team, in the individual all-around, and on floor exercise.
 She competed at the 2016, 2020, and 2024 Summer Olympics, qualifying for the all-around finals in 2020.

 Early life

 Wevers was born on 17 September 1991 in Leeuwarden.
 She is six minutes younger than her fraternal twin, Sanne.
 They were both members of the Dutch national gymnastics team and are coached by their father Vincent Wevers in Heerenveen.

 Career

 2009–2013

 Wevers did not compete in any major international competitions until 2009 because of injuries.
 Her international debut was at the 2009 Cottbus World Cup, where she won silver on the beam behind Marta Pihan-Kulesza of Poland and finished eighth on the uneven bars.
 However, at the 2009 European Championships, she tore her ACL and did not compete for another two years.

 Wevers returned to competition at the 2011 World Championships.
 In the qualification round, she competed on bars, beam, and floor to help the Dutch team finish in thirteenth.
 This result qualified them for the 2012 Olympic Test Event, but at the Test Event, the team finished in eighth and did not qualify for the Olympics.
 Afterward, Wevers had surgery on both of her wrists and missed the entire 2013 season.